karthikeyansa/PyDev-StackoverFlow_Clone/README.md

 # JustAsk-Developers_Community

-PyDev is an online community where developers share their experience,and help each other to fix real world problems through Technology.
+JustAsk is an online community where developers share their experience,and help each other to fix real world problems through Technology.

 ## Built With
   # Framework